Sweet and Sour Tofu

 - Add another tablespoon of oil to the pan, if needed.
 Add the pineapple, bell peppers and onion and cook for about 2 minutes until crisp-tender.

-- Add the sauce to the pan and cook for 1 minute.
+- Whisk the sauce one more time before adding it to the pan and cook for 1 minute, stirring constantly as it thickens.
 Now add the fried tofu back to the pan and stir, cooking for about 5 minutes until the sauce thickens a bit.

 - Serve immediately with cooked rice and green onions or sesame seeds.
 Enjoy!